Aristotle-Metadata-Enterprises/django-data-interrogator/README.rst

 ~~~~~~~~~~~~~~

 To refine data, filters can be used to reduce the resulting data.
-The current filters are currently supported, but may not work for all data types.
+The following filters are currently supported, but may not work for all data types.

 Filters are written with a field or column name, a filter type, and an argument without any quotes.